 2:00pm – 4:00pm

-Benny Shambles – WEIRD SHIT
+Benny Shambles – WEIRD STUFF

-WEIRD SHIT is playing along the fringes and forbidden zones of music.
+WEIRD STUFF is playing along the fringes and forbidden zones of music.
 Taking in Prog, Krautrock and Neue Deutsch Welle masters and misfits, Leftfield Dance, DIY Punk/Post-Punk oddities, New Wave weirdos, Hardcore outcasts, Space explorers, Glam guttersnipes, Cult Soundtracks, and Exploitation of all manner, WEIRD SHIT will put a smile on your face while melting you mind.

 4:00pm – 6:00pm